 Rotary are not alone in supporting this initiative with PKC and other Perth organisations commemorating World Polio Day on 24th October.

-This year a group of Rotarians and family walked through Perth to view the Old Perth Bridge (Smeaton’s), St. Pauls Square and St. Matthews church which were all beautifully being lit up in purple (the brand colour of all activities supporting Polio Eradication) to support this important initiative.
+This year, on Friday 24th October, a group of Rotarians and family will walk through Perth to view the Old Perth Bridge (Smeaton’s), St. Pauls Square and St. Matthews church which will be all beautifully lit up in purple (the brand colour of all activities supporting Polio Eradication) to support this important initiative.
+You are very welcome to come along.
+Meet us at St. Paul's at 6.30pm.

 For more information https://www.rotarygbi.org/our-causes/end-polio-now/